Al-Zoraiki-Mohammed/data-analysis-on-fifa23-dataset/README.md

-# Data_Analysis_On_FIFA23_dataset
-In this notebook we  perform simple analysis on FIFA23 dataset using pandas in python , just for the seek of practicing and to have some intuition about  teams and players which considered very intersting for those who are crazy about football like me :)
+# ⚽ FIFA 23 Exploratory Data Analysis (EDA)

+##  Overview

+This repository contains a simple **Exploratory Data Analysis (EDA)** project focused on the **FIFA 23 dataset**.

+The primary goal of this project is to practice data manipulation and analysis using the **Python `pandas` library** and to uncover interesting insights about football teams and players—a perfect blend of data science practice and football passion!

+## Dataset

+The analysis is performed on the publicly available **FIFA 23 dataset**, which includes detailed attributes for thousands of players and their respective teams.